“It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.” — Charles Darwin

 Beyond taxonomy, I am also interested in plant–environment interactions: relationships with pollinators, other plants, soils, and climate.
 These perspectives are essential to understanding ecosystem stability and guiding biodiversity conservation in the face of environmental change.

-Curriculum vitae | Projects | Teaching | Floristic Trips | Herbaria and Botanical Gardens
+Curriculum vitae | Research | Teaching | Floristic Trips | Herbaria and Botanical Gardens